 I think pawning has always been there and always will.
 It’s very steady.
 People pawn in good times and in bad times.
 That same need is always there.
 A traditional pawn shop would loan on fur costs or electronic equipment, but that’s not our expertise.
 We loan on jewelry, watches and diamonds.

+I hope everyone feels welcome here.
 What has changed over time is that we still might make a few hundred dollar loan on a gold chain, but I also have people coming in for a $10,000 loan on a very high priced Rolex.
 And those people who may have shied away from a pawn shop in the past have no problem coming to our store, because we don’t look like a pawn shop.
 The location helps.
 We’re in a nice neighborhood with a performing arts theater and restaurants and activity.
-There are not a lot of gated store fronts and it’s as safe an area as any and people definitely feel comfortable coming into our store.
+It’s as safe an area as any and people definitely feel comfortable coming into our store.
 We’re a jewelry store and it’s very discreet and fast and the biggest thing is that we’re trusted.
 People are comfortable leaving their valuables with us.

 So when someone comes in for a pawn loan, often my first question is, how much do you need?
 When I ask how much they need, they are going to pay interest on that amount.
 So you might have an item that’s worth $10,000, but you only need $1000.
 Great.
 I’ll give you the $1000 and you’ll only pay $45 a month.